Hello, my name is Leah Erb.

 Starting in 1988, fresh out of college, I began my professional career as an Oracle database administrator and programmer.
 I’ve been both a consultant and an employee in a variety of industries, supporting full life-cycle development of database applications on multiple platforms.
 I enjoyed automating redundant tasks, documenting systems with quick-reference visualizations, strategizing architecture, and drilling-down to troubleshoot obscure issues.

 Early on, I promised myself I’d take a sabbatical after 10 years of working.
 That is why, in 1998, I took a year off, graduating at the top of my class at Seattle Private Investigations school.
 While working several private investigation gigs, I volunteered with public defenders (Society of Council Representing Accused Persons), where I was subsequently hired on contract for 6 months.

 After the year was up, I was lured back into the IT world at fast-paced, bleeding-edged HomeGrocer.com.

 Fast-forward more than 10 years, I again took a sabbatical.
 This time as a dog travel blogger (LetsGoDog.com).
 To build my blog site I learned WordPress, HTML/CSS and PHP.
 I studied visual design, SEO best practices, Photoshop, and content development.

-I am leveraging my experiences as a DBA, programmer, website developer, investigator and blogger to become a well-rounded data professional.
-I am striving to ensure the integrity and accessibility of data to people and organizations working hard to use data for good.
+Now, I am leveraging my experiences as a DBA, Data DevOps developer, Alexa programmer, website developer, investigator, and blogger to become a well-rounded Data DevOps / Alexa developer professional.
+With an appetite for learning, I endeavor to ensure the integrity and accessibility of data to people and organizations working hard to use data for good.